NLeSC/guide/software/testing.md

 * The build performs an action that needs to be performed daily like updating a cache.

 For triggering nightly builds in Travis-CI the https://nightli.es/ tool can be used.

+### Polling tools

+All major CI services support some form of cctray.xml feed.
+This feed can be read by polling tools to automatically keep an eye on your project builds.
+For instance, [BuildNotify](https://bitbucket.org/Anay/buildnotify/wiki/Home), [CCMenu](http://ccmenu.org/) and [CCTray](http://cruisecontrolnet.org/projects/ccnet/wiki/CCTray_Download_Plugin) give you a tray icon that turns red when a build fails.

 ## Code coverage